Thank you everybody who clicked in on my poll!

 Turn the header image into an image map linking to instructions for each braid.

 Actually, the header photo is just a loop braiding blog decoration, not a key to my tutorials.
 I’ve only made tutorials for four of the header photo braids.
-The others braids in that photo are too complicated to bother making tutorials for them (see note below).
+The others braids in that photo are very complicated “too-many-loop” braids, and I’m not eager to make tutorials for them, since my existing “too-many-loop” videos get almost no views of longer than a few seconds! (see note below).
 For a description of each braid in the header image, including links to tutorials or any online references, click on the link in my sidebar-→ (just above the tall braid photo).
 I wish I could use your suggestion to make the header an image map with links to those descriptions, but that is far beyond my abilities!
 Any sophisticated-looking tech stuff on this site came built-in with this pre-fab, and mostly free wordpress-hosted site, I didn’t do it on my own.

 A video on braiding longer braids.

 Ouch!…I’ve tried and failed at this.
-So far I just haven’t been able to successfully video my whole process of braiding a long braid, or any other fussy non-braiding procedures.
-I film my braiding videos with my camera sitting on a little tripod in between me and the braid so I can peer through the viewfinder as I braid–very awkwardly, with my arms wrapped around the tripod-plus-camera.
-It sort of works for braiding, but not for doing all the setting-up procedures for a long braid.
+So far I just haven’t been able to successfully video my whole process of setting up for braiding a long braid, or other fussy non-braiding procedures.
+I make my braiding videos with my camera sitting on a short tripod on the table in between me and the braid, so I can peer through the viewfinder as I braid–very awkwardly, with my arms wrapped around the tripod-plus-camera.
+It sort of works for braiding, but not for doing anything fussy that I need to see well, or with long-range and close-up views.

 Here’s a request I don’t understand, sorry! (please contact me):